ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-stock-system.md

         #### The New Era: Efficiency and Precision

-        The recent investment has ushered in a new era for ASL, where each component is now organized based on availability rather than part number sequence.
-This modernized approach streamlines the kitting process, improving accuracy and efficiency at every stage.
+        Signaling a commitment to enhanced efficiency and precision in our manufacturing processes, the recent investment has ushered in a new era for ASL, where each component is now organised based on availability rather than part number sequence.
+This modernized approach streamlines the kitting process, improves accuracy and improves efficiency at every stage.

         When initiating a new job, kitting is now a breeze with the introduction of a BOM location report.
 This report pinpoints the exact storage location of each component.
 Kitters simply scan the QR code at each designated spot, automatically deducting the required quantity as per the BOM.
 A printed label, detailing the part number and quantity, is then generated and attached to the components, ready for assembly.